 Cook up 4 strips of thick-cut applewood bacon.
 Once cooked, transfer the cooked bacon to a paper towel lined plate.
 There should be roughly 2 tablespoons leftover after cooking the bacon, to that add 1 small finely diced shallots to the bacon fat.
 Cook over medium-low until soft.

-Once the shallots have sautéed in the fat, pour in the maple dijon part of the dressing.
+Once the shallots have sautéed in the bacon fat, pour in the maple dijon part of the dressing.

 Stir until the dressing is warm and slightly thickened, then remove off of the heat.